dacracot/BirdNET-BarChart/docs/README.md

 	1. Run transformer test.
 		* `XSLTransform -s:some.xml -xsl:some.xsl`
 * ___Install this software___:
-	1. Install sqlite, Apache, and sshpass.
+	1. Install sqlite, Apache, sshpass, and sSMTP.
 		* `sudo apt install sqlite3`
 		* `sudo apt install apache2`
 		* `sudo apt install sshpass`
+		* `sudo apt install ssmtp`
 	1. Expand the release file obtained from the BirdNET-BarChart GitHub.
 		* `tar xzvf BirdNET-BarChart-#.#.#.tar.gz`
 	1. Save your previously populated sqlite database if you have one.